 Operated by Africa's biggest guide training company, EcoTracker aims to contribute to the preservation of indigenous wilderness skills and the conservation of the Earth's last wild places.
 EcoTraining instructors are certified by the acclaimed Tracker Academy – the first and only formally accredited tracker training school in South Africa.
 Visitors to EcoTracker will get a taste of this knowledge from trackers who have dedicated themselves to mastering the skills of traditional hunter-gatherers.

-EcoTracker guests can choose between Makuleke, in the remote north of Kruger National Park, or Tuli block in the Kalahari fringe-lands of Botswana, and there are 7 days or 14 days options.
+EcoTracker guests can choose between Makuleke, in the remote north of Kruger National Park, or at Molema Camp in Tuli block in the Kalahari fringe-lands of Botswana, and there are 7 days or 14 days options.
 The 7 day course focuses on basics of Track and Sign Interpretation, while 14-days gives additional time to learn Trailing on foot in the bushveld.

 Guests are based at camps that are comfortable and functional, sharing spacious 2-bed tents.
 The course is open to all over 16 years old and participants should be fit and able to walk up to at least 5km per day.